AlfredoGodinez/Final-Project/README.md

 ## Proposed solution
 Broadly speaking, our proposal is to create a web application using elixir and the phoenix framework, which will be of great help to create a rich and interactive application quickly, with less code and fewer moving parts.
+For encryption, you can either enter the plain text, password, an image file or a .txt file that you want to encrypt.
+Now choose the block cipher mode of encryption.
+AES decryption has also the same process.
+By default, it assumes the entered text be in Base64.
+The input can be Base64 encoded or Hex encoded image and .txt file too.
+And the final decrypted output will be Base64 string.

 ## Topics used